Do you have any questions about the uncontested divorce process? Read our Q&A’s below for quick answers.

 1. What is an uncontested divorce?

-An uncontested divorce is where both spouses want a divorce and are willing to agree to the terms thereof.
-There must be agreement regarding the division of property, the care and contact arrangements in respect of the children and regarding maintenance obligations.
-Divorce Attorney Ilizna Esterhuyse assists clients with local and international uncontested divorce matters in Gauteng and the Western Cape of South Africa.
+An uncontested divorce is where both spouses want a divorce and are willing to agree to the terms of the divorce.
+Starting and finalising the divorce can be seen as merely a formality in such instances.
+Both parties must be in agreement regarding the division of marital property, the care and contact arrangements in respect of any minor children, and regarding maintenance obligations, if any.
+We assist clients with local, international and missing spouse uncontested divorce matters nationwide.

 2. How long will the uncontested divorce take?

-An uncontested divorce can be finalized in a few months’ time.
-As iedivorce specializes in uncontested divorce matters, we can finalize Western Cape divorces in as little as 3 – 8 weeks.
+Depending on how soon the settlement agreement can be signed as well as the court roll, an uncontested divorce can be finalised within weeks.
+We can finalise a Western Cape uncontested divorce in as little as 3 – 7 weeks.
 Johannesburg and Pretoria uncontested divorce matters usually take slightly longer as court date availability is a factor to consider.
-This is, however, still significantly faster than the contested divorce process which can take years to finalize.
+Nevertheless, finalisation of an uncontested divorce is still significantly faster than the contested divorce process which can take years to finalise.

-3. What is the cost of a divorce?
+3. What is the cost of our uncontested divorce services?

-4. How does the uncontested divorce process work?
+4. How does the iedivorce uncontested divorce process work?